ElementBlend/ModpackSurvivalV1/README.md

 # Minecraft Modpack Survival Server V1

-The official repository of Minecraft Modpack Survival V1 for semi-private discord server
+The official repository of Minecraft Modpack Survival V1 for the semi-private discord server

 ## Setup: